 As traditionally protected markets are liberalized, small-scale food-related enterprises struggle to compete with capital intensive and vertically integrated global firms (Cawley et al. 2003).
 In many European countries, the locus of added value has shifted from the farm to the larger food processing and retail sector.
 As a result, farmers have experienced a steady decline in their ability to sell their produce (Ilbery et al. 2005).
 In Denmark, the globally oriented agricultural sector plays a vital role in the economy.
-In 2011, farm products made up 20 per cent of the country’s goods exports and the sector is one of the most high-tech and efficient in the world (The Economist 2014).
-Between 2001 and 2011 food exports grew from EUR 4 billion to EUR 16.1 billion and the government expects it to rise by a further EUR 6.7 billion by 2020.
-(DADAC 2008; The Economist 2014).
+In 2013, farm products made up approximately 18 per cent of the country’s goods exports and the sector is one of the most high-tech and efficient in the world (Statistics Denmark 2014, Table 329; The Economist 2014).
+Between 2001 and 2011 food exports grew from EUR 4 billion to EUR 13.6 billion and the government expects it to rise by a further EUR 6.7 billion by 2020.
+(Statistics Denmark 2014, Table 329; The Economist 2014).

 The profits of large Danish brands located in the central cluster, such as Danish Crown, Arla and Rose Poultry continue to grow (The Economist 2014), but smaller food-related enterprises in peripheral regions including Thisted (also known as Thy), Morsø (also known as Mors) and Bornholm are struggling.
 Unlike large global firms, these producers do not command the resources to drive research and development or roll-out expensive marketing campaigns.
 Without access to larger markets, these producers are constrained by the geographic remoteness and low population densities of the municipalities that they are located within (Baker et al. 2007).
 Indeed, unlike other independent producers, including musicians or authors, who can digitize their goods and services and use online retail platforms to promote and distribute them to consumers around the world, most small-scale food producers sell to local residents and international and domestic tourists (Hracs et al. 2013).
 To survive, these rural food producers must compete with local and global firms who operate in their market.
 According to Power, this requires differentiation which he defines as ‘establishing a unique position and relational status for the product (and the firm)’ (2010, p.
 148).
 Yet, given their limited resources how do food-related entrepreneurs in rural locations achieve such differentiation and add value to their products?

 Within the European Union, many countries including Denmark encourage local food-related enterprises to compete by developing high quality and niche rural food-related products.
 The quality discourse in Europe is inspired by the European Commission’s Common Agriculture Policy reform which advocates food security via food quality and environmental resource management.
 Under the policy, food-related enterprises are encouraged to inform consumers, through labels, about how their products are sourced and produced (including how animals and the environment are treated) (EU 2012).
 According to Cawley et al. (2003), quality can be derived from the details of the raw materials, their history, processing and presentation.
 By extension, quality, distinction and value can be generated by linking products to their place of origin or production.
-In his analysis of Newcastle Brown Ale (NBA), for example, Pike (2011) demonstrates how the product became “geographically entangled” with the place.
+In his analysis of Newcastle Brown Ale (NBA), for example, Pike (2011) demonstrates how the product became geographically entangled with the place.
 As he explains (Pike 2011, p.
 210):